-When submitting your appeal by email, you need to send it from your University email account.
+For all appeals matters, including submitting your appeal or requesting updates, you need to use your University email account.

 The appeal process does not give you an automatic right to have an assessment reviewed or re-marked, and is not a process for negotiating higher marks.

-Before you prepare or submit an appeal, you can get advice and support from one of the independent student organisations.
+Before you prepare or submit an appeal, you may wish to seek advice and support from one of the independent student organisations.

 The SRC and SUPRA staff are trained professionals with knowledge and experience with University regulations and responsibilities.

 If you find the appeals process is causing you distress or think the outcome could be upsetting or challenging, you can contact Counselling and Psychological Services (CAPS).
 An appointment with a counsellor can give you the opportunity to discuss issues arising from your appeal and to develop new strategies to manage your studies.